sven5/Blazor/HelloWorldDragDrop/README.md

 This example shows how to implement some features in a Blazor App:

-* HTML5 Drag an drop
+* use HTML5 Drag an drop
-* Bootstrap popup
+* Show a bootstrap popup

 Live demo: https://blazordemo.azurewebsites.net/